 Some of you are very nervous of language barrier.
-But in 2014, more than 13 million tourists have visited Japan.
-I believe 99% of tourists did not understand Japanese.
+But in each month, more than two million tourists visit Japan in these days.
+I believe 99% of tourists do not speak Japanese.
 But most of tourist have completed their travel without a huge issue.
 It is not very hard to make a trip to Japan without speaking Japanese.
-I think the signage and the announcement in both station and train help travellers and take them to the right direction.
+I think the signage and the announcement in both station and train help travelers and take them to the right direction.

 In this post, I would like to show you the signage in the station and train.
 I hope this post will relief your pain.

 - In the station building

 - Signage and announcement in the train